jericson/jericson.github.io/about.md

 Of those, my clunky, manually designed Geocities page was the most satisfying.
 I won't go into detail, but each of the other options are limited in some way or another by the whims of the blog software developers.
-With a hand built page, I just edited some HTML and FTPed it to the server.
+With a hand-built page, I just edited some HTML and FTPed it to the server.
 If anything looked off, I fixed it.

 One of my frustrations with building my own web page was writing HTML.
 Having to open and close tags makes authoring in HTML a tedious pain.
 I would have preferred to write my blog in [Pod](http://perldoc.perl.org/perlpod.html) or, better yet, [LaTeX](http://www.latex-project.org/).
-While that did solve the authoring problem, it required a `*2html` script.
-Converting from one format to another is complicated and error prone.
+While that would solve the authoring problem, it also requires complicated and error prone `*2html` scripts.
 In 2001, I wrote my resume in Pod.
 It started with this section:

     =begin latex